MAD: Manifold Attracted Diffusion: Concept: the Extended Score

 which diverges for $x\neq 0$ as $\gamma\to 0$.
 As such any extension is necessarily discontinuous with respect to any topology in which $\lim_{\gamma\to 0}g_\gamma=\delta$.

 However, the ability of the extended score to treat distributions with positive variance like they were Dirac delta distributions will, in fact, be the cornerstone of our proposed inference technique.
 Under the manifold hypothesis, the clean data distribution has significant variation only along a small number of directions.
 Given noise in the ambient pixel space, which has a much higher dimension than the image manifold, the variance in off-manifold directions due to noise should be much smaller (e.g.\@ for isotropic Gaussian noise $\eta$ the variance in each direction is of order $\sim\! d^{-\frac{1}{2}} \E[\|\eta\|]$).
 Thus, noise can be suppressed by using the extended score.
+This principle is formally justified in Appendix~\ref{sec:product}, where we derive the extended score for a distribution supported on a low-dimensional subspace and show that it strongly attracts samples in the off-manifold directions while preserving the standard score in the on-manifold directions.

+It is worth mentioning that the idea of decomposing the score function along the tangential and normal directions to the manifold was already exploited in \cite{pmlr-v202-chen23o} (in the case of linear subspaces) and in \cite{liu2026improving} (in the case of general manifolds).
+Several interesting theoretical aspects are discussed in these papers, which, however, do not deal with the denoising task discussed in this work.